rahulyhg/YggBot/README.md

 ## Commands:

 ### General:
-  - 'ygg!help' to get a list of available commands
+  - '!emo' lets the bot post a sticker
+  - '!wiki' gives you the information for a character